 Supervision details

 If you're a qualified therapist who'd like to work with me, please get in touch.
-If you're a therapist in training, I can offer you additional supervision, but you'd need to have a qualified supervisor as well while I'm a trainee.
-Please reach out if you'd like to find out whether I'd be a good fit for you.
+If you're a therapist in training, we'll need to check with your training institution that I am a good fit, and then we'd be able to proceed.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).
 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).
 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.
 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.
 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.